rykugur/sptarkov-mods/README.md

 - `name`: Name of the mod (generally will match the name on Filebase)
 - `url`: URL to the mod on SPTarkov filebase
 - `fetcher`: The fetcher to use to download the mod archive
 - `owner`: Specific to github fetcher; the owner of the mod (the github owner/author)
-- `repo`: Specific to github fetcher; the repo of the mod (generally theauthor's github) `version`: The version of the mod
+- `repo`: Specific to github fetcher; the repo of the mod (generally theauthor's github)
+`version`: The version of the mod
 `filename`: The filename of the mod archive to download* `googleDriveId`: Specific to the googleDrive fetcher; the file ID of the mod archive on Google Drive
 - `dependencies`: An array of dependencies for the mod (currently not implemented / WIP)

-- because there is no standard when it comes to SPTarkov mod naming, and even in some cases what the archive structure looks like, this is necessary
+\* because there is no standard when it comes to SPTarkov mod naming, and even in some cases what the archive structure looks like, this is necessary.

+### Gotchas

+- Until I get around to adding file tracking, you'll want to manually delete downloaded files; if not, you may end up installing multiple different versions of the same mod.

 ## TODO

 - UI?
 Zenity or something better?
+- Add file tracking?
+- Mods that need special handling: SVM, SPT-Realism, Tactical Gear Component